 Why does the U.S. have an Electoral College?
 How do congressional investigations work?
 What does the minority whip actually do?
 Civics 101 is the podcast refresher course on the basics of how the U.S. government works, hosted by Hannah McCarthy and Nick Capodice.

-Each episode explores a single topic – the secretary of state, the NIH, the vice president – through interviews with experts.
+Each episode explores topics – the secretary of state, the NIH, the vice president, the midterm election – through interviews with experts and teachers.
 The hosts ask the questions you’ve been wondering but may be too afraid to ask – what exactly does the vice president do?
 How do executive orders work? - and stitches them together into engaging narrative stories.
 Episodes are about 20 minutes long.

 Find the full list of episodes here